sirikata/progressive-scheduler/README.md

 * bin/pathcapture.py - captures a motion path for a scene into a JSON file
 * bin/pathreplay.py - replays a motion path for a scene
 * bin/loadscene.py - loads a scene progressively, with an optional motion path
+* bin/fullscene_screenshotter.py - loads a scene completely and then takes screenshots
+* bin/perceptual_differ.py - compare loadscene.py screenshots with
+  fullscene_screenshotter.py screenshots using perceptualdiff
+* bin/priority_experiment_runner.py - runs cycles of loadscene,
+  fullscene_screenshotter, and perceptual_differ for each priority algorithm
+* bin/optimization_runner.py - runs cycles of loadscene, fullscene_screenshotter,
+  and perceptual_differ, changing the priority weights using FromFile method based on the inputs from scipy.optimize.minimize algorithm